ainsleys/derivadex-api-docs/source/includes/main.md

 ```

 DerivaDEX is a front-running resistant decentralized exchange, achieved with sending encrypted data that can only be
-decrypted from inside the Operator's trusted hardware.
+decrypted from inside the Operator"s trusted hardware.
 All `commands` must be encrypted using an AES-GCM128 scheme.
 The
 encryption steps are as follows:

-1. Generate n 16-byte (128-bit) ECDH shared key using the operator's public key (`0x0215cad31f884747d1c870458fea0c8e580044577be35276cbfbf6c212c813e722`) and a 32-byte private key of your choosing (you can randomly generate this each time you are sending a `command`).
+1. Generate n 16-byte (128-bit) ECDH shared key using the operator"s public key (`0x0215cad31f884747d1c870458fea0c8e580044577be35276cbfbf6c212c813e722`) and a 32-byte private key of your choosing (you can randomly generate this each time you are sending a `command`).
 Make sure you are using a `keccak256` ECDH key generation scheme, but since you need a 16-byte shared key, make sure you take only the first 16 bytes of the 32-byte key generated.

 2. Generate a 12-byte random nonce

-3. Setup the payload you want to encrypt, which is the bytes-encoded `command`'s contents prefixed with a 4-byte value indicating the length of this bytes-encoded `command`'s contents
+3. Setup the payload you want to encrypt, which is the bytes-encoded `command`"s contents prefixed with a 4-byte value indicating the length of this bytes-encoded `command`"s contents

 4. Generate the ciphertext and MAC tag using AES-GCM128